 Asparagus has cropped up in the news a few times over the past few years, including infamously in a viral email touting its magical properties in cancer care.
 So how much of this is fact and how much wishful thinking?
 According to one much-circulated email, asparagus showed miraculous results in treating cancer in multiple people.
 An article “Asparagus for Cancer,” supposedly published in the Cancer News Journal in 1979, was cited to reference this.
 In reality, multiple sources have since confirmed that no such article exists.

+However, asparagus could help you prevent cancer.
 One big reason you could benefit from including asparagus in your diet is that it is a fresh vegetable packed with nutrients.
 An estimated one-third of all cancer-related deaths occur due to dietary and behavioral risks that include not consuming adequate vegetables and fruit.2

 The American Institute for Cancer Research (AICR) backs the use of asparagus as one component of a healthy diet that can lower your cancer risk.
-The average 100 gm portion of boiled asparagus contains about 149 µg of folate.3
+The average 100 gm portion of boiled asparagus contains about 149 mcg of folate.3

 According to the AICR report on cancer-fighting foods, folate can be especially useful in lowering your risk of colon cancer, pancreatic cancer, and cancer of the esophagus.4